ATayls/Python-Course-Pandas-Extension/lessons/Intro_to_Pandas.md

 ## (Optional) Tiny CLI Wrapper

-If you’d like to run the workflow from the shell without touching a notebook, save the below as `scripts/summarise_inflammation.py`:
+To run the workflow from the shell without touching a notebook, save the below as `scripts/summarise_inflammation.py`:

 ```python
 #!/usr/bin/env python3